-The location of the School, in the southwest side of Fort Wayne, is ideal, for this is the finest residential district in the city.
-Here the building stands in a beautiful grove of native trees, removed from the noise and soot of the business section, yet easily accessible by street cars from any part of the city.
-Just a few blocks west of the campus winds the St. Mary's River along the edge of Foster Park where the students may spend recreation periods.
+The School is located in the southwest section of Fort Wayne, surrounded by the finest residential district in the city.
+The buildings stand in a spacious grove of native trees, removed from the noise and soot of the industrial section, yet easily accessible by street-cars from all parts of the city.
+The campus of three and a half acres provides room for healthful recreation.
+If more room is desired it it within easy reach, for a few blocks west lies beautiful Foster Park along the St. Mary's River.
+The thoroughfare between the School and the park is Rudisill Boulevard, the main east-and-west traffic artery of south Fort Wayne.